jbetz-jhu/CovariateAdjustmentTutorial/Estimands_of_Interest.md

 ### Difference in Mean Utility

-If the levels of $Y$ have numeric labels, and the mean value of this ordinal variable is meaningful, the difference in means estimand may still be meaningful and useful.
+If the levels of $$Y$$ have numeric labels, and the mean value of this ordinal variable is meaningful, the difference in means estimand may still be meaningful and useful.
 Alternatively, if either the labels do not have a numeric interpretation, or the mean of these values is not particularly meaningful, it may be possible to create a meaningful numeric value by assigning 'utilities' or 'weights' to each level of the outcome.
 The quantitative and clinical meanings of the difference in means estimator will depend on the utilities assigned to the outcome scale.
 This allows the difference in means to be used, even if the levels of the outcome are not numeric (e.g. the Glasgow Outcome Scale, ranging from 'Dead', 'Vegetative state', 'Severely disabled', 'Moderately disabled', and 'Good recovery').

 Let $$u(\cdot)$$ denote a pre-specified mapping from the outcome labels to utility values.
 The estimand is defined as:

 $$\theta_{DIM} = E[u(Y) \vert A=1] - E[u(Y) \vert A=0] = \sum_{i=1}^{k}u(j)\left(f( j \vert 1) - f(j \vert 0)\right)$$

-When all outcomes at or above a threshold $t \in \{2, \ldots, k\}$ are given a utility of 1, and all others are given a utility of 0, this collapses the ordinal outcome into a binary one.
-The resulting estimand is the risk difference estimator of the outcome being at or above $t$:
+When all outcomes at or above a threshold $$t \in \{2, \ldots, k\}$$ are given a utility of 1, and all others are given a utility of 0, this collapses the ordinal outcome into a binary one.
+The resulting estimand is the risk difference estimator of the outcome being at or above $$t$$:

 \\[
     u(Y)=